tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 Silence for a moment, then my daughter’s sleepy, muffled voice.
 “Sometimes.”

 “And what do you do then, Fifi?”
-Pheobe’s voice was unnervingly soft.
+Phoebe’s voice was unnervingly soft.

 Another pause.
 “I… I wait for her to come back.”